maga1029/WasteX/README.md

 `Toneladas y Distancia.csv`: CSV file containing the distances between towns and landfills in the sheet `Distancia Municipios a Rellenos`.

+`main.py`: The main file that runs the graphical interface.

-`fun_algoritmo.py`: Script that contains the main function for calculating and selecting the three optimal landfills.
+`algoritmo_distancias.py`: Contains the algorithm that calculates the optimal distances for selecting the landfills.
+Output: A tuple with the numbers corresponding to the three optimal landfills.

+`Longitudes_Tabla.xlsx`: Excel file containing geographic coordinates in degrees, minutes, and seconds format.

+`conversion_grados.py`: Functions that convert geographic coordinates.
+Output: A list with the coordinates converted to decimal degrees, along with the calculated relative distances.

 ## Usage
 Place the `Toneladas y Distancia.xlsx` file in the same directory as the Python script.